 Students should bring a rough edit of digital images they hope to include in the book.
 Part of the course will be dedicated to editing and sequencing images into a meaningful narrative.
 Students will also learn how to choose typography, layouts, colorways, paper, and bindings that suit the concept of their book for a cohesive and engaging design.

 Computer literacy on a Mac is required.
 Basic Lightroom and/or Photoshop skills are not required but beneficial.
-There will be lectures on Lightroom as an image processing tool in the beginning of the course, followed by a focus on layout/design/color management later in the course.
+There will be lectures on Lightroom as an image processing tool at the beginning of the course, followed by a focus on layout/design/color management later in the course.

-Header Image: ©Arthur Meyerson
+Header Image: Amanda Piela

 Instructor: David Allen